Working With the Inspectors

 In places where you can enter measurements, such as in the Geometry inspector, values are shown in the current ruler units, or, if there is no unit scale, in the Units inspector.
 You can, however, enter values in any unit type that is available in the ruler, such as miles or kilometers.
 As soon as you finish entering the value, OmniGraffle converts it to the correct units automatically.

-The Object Inspector
+The Object Inspectors

 Use the Object inspectors to view and change details about the objects on the Canvas.
+You can quickly access the Object inspectors by pressing Command-1, or by selecting any object on the canvas.

 Coloring Shapes with the Fill Inspector